top of page

 Chettinad minced mutton biryani

 In my opinion, biryani is the king of rice dishes.
-They are complex, they burst with flavour and come in countless variations, from heavy Mughal meat biryanis to coastal seafood and prawn biryanis, and vegetable and lentil superstars.
+They are complex, bursting with flavour, and come in countless variations, from heavy Mughal meat biryanis to coastal seafood and prawn biryanis, and vegetable and lentil superstars.

-The definition of biryani is that it is cooked in layers, unlike pulaos which are cooked with rice and masala mixed in.
-Today, most restaurants pass off pulaos as biryanis because of the ease of cooking, but I am a stickler for these small details.
+The definition of biryani is that it is cooked in layers, unlike pulaos, which are cooked with rice and masala mixed in.
+Today, many restaurants often pass off pulaos as biryanis due to the ease of cooking, but I am a stickler for these small details.
 A biryani is a layer of rice layered with the meat or vegetable "korma" followed by rice, and in some more complex versions, the layers are repeated several additional times.
-This is important because of how a biryani should be eaten, the top lightly flavoured rice is used to calm the palate from the "korma" spices, acting like a palate cleanser, while the bottom layer of the rice is soaked in the heavy and spiced gravy.
+This is important because of how a biryani should be eaten: the top, lightly flavoured rice is used to calm the palate from the "korma" spices, acting like a palate cleanser, while the bottom layer of rice is soaked in the heavy and spiced gravy.

 This is a lovely biryani from the Chettinad community of Southern India.
-It is unusual in that it used ground mutton, instead of the traditional chunks of meat.
+It is unusual in that it uses ground mutton instead of the traditional chunks of meat.
 The spices are delicate, and the dish has subtle flavours.
-I loved the tenderness of the meat, and the lovely aroma of saffron and gentle spices.
+I loved the tenderness of the meat and the lovely aroma of saffron and gentle spices.
 You can serve it with raita and some chutney or a pickle.

 Ingredients: